 Failure to adapt normally and grow intellectually may become apparent early in life or, in the case of mild intellectual disability, may not become recognizable until school age or later.
 An assessment of age-appropriate adaptive behaviors can be made by using developmental screening tests.
 The failure to achieve developmental milestones is suggestive of intellectual deficits.

-A family may suspect intellectual disability if motor skills, language skills, and other cognitive skills do not seem to be developing in a child or are developing far more slowly than among the child's peers.
+A family may suspect intellectual disability if motor skills, language skills, and other cognitive skills do not seem to be developing in a child or are developing far more slowly than those among the child's peers.

 The degree of impairment from intellectual disability ranges widely, from mild to profound.
 Less emphasis is now placed on degree of intellectual disability and more on the amount of intervention and care required for daily life.